-To train staff in the use of therapy and expressive arts to launch a professional assistance process in favour of war-traumatised child refugees.
+To train staff in the use of therapy and expressive arts to provide professional assistance to war-traumatised child refugees.

 The number of children, particularly from Syria, receiving treatment has risen sharply in recent years.
 This has made it necessary to use non-verbal and art therapy tools during rehabilitation to allow the youngsters to express their feelings and enable their trauma to emerge and be treated.

 The training in the use of art therapies involved an intensive seven-day course led by two Italian art therapists that included theoretical training for the staff and a practical art-therapy workshop with child trauma victims.
 Following the mission, YouAble promoted the creation of a platform for the associations that have taken part in the training in Amman.